cake-contrib/Cake.Transifex/README.md

 ## Information

-To install the transifex client, install python, then run `pip install transifex-client`.
+To install the transifex client, install python, then run `pip install transifex-client`, or using the chocolatey package `choco install transifex-client --version 0.12.4` *(version can be omitted when package have been approved)*.

 | |Stable|Pre-release|
 |:--:|:--:|:--:|